Skip to content

 There are two key components to this formula:

-How the Turnover Ratio is Calculated
+How to Calculate the Accounts Receivable Turnover Ratio

 Consider a company with the following figures: